 In spite of the many titles and tributes we have listed here, perhaps the most long-lasting memory we retain of popular Wayne Bridges is paradoxically his ring-feud of the early eighties with Super Destroyer Pete Roberts.
 Outweighed but unbowed, Roberts persuasively fought his way to become Number One world title challenger and wrestled Bridges with the title at stake on more than one occasion.
 These earlier tag partners should have made for a classical match up of technical wrestling, but the guile and agility of the lighter man really needled Bridges who, to the disgust of his fans of nigh on twenty years, displayed the Mr Hyde side to his persona.
 The pair feuded nationwide, and in one of their televised bouts, where Roberts had surprisingly won by two straight falls, an irate Bridges grabbed the mike to remonstrate angrily: “Who have you ever beaten, Roberts?”.
 To which the judo star replied with the now immortal riposte: “I’ve just beaten you, Bridges!”

-Wayne was joined in the 1970s by his teenage son, who wrestled as Dean Briscoe, and the pair were involved in a few memorable tag tussles.
-Dean was starting to make an impression on the British scene when he contracted leukemia and died in January, 1986.
+Wayne was joined in the 1970s by his teenage son, who wrestled as Dean Brisco, and the pair were involved in a few memorable tag tussles.

-One time landlord of The Cock in Deptford ane the Prince of Orange in Greenwich Wayne crossed the Medway to become landlord of The Bridges public house in Horton, near Dartford, with his award-winning body-building wife Sarah.
-The hostelry became the long term home of the British Wrestlers Reunion, where hundreds of fans and wrestlers come together each year to celebrated British wrestling at its best.
+One time landlord of The Cock in Deptford and the Prince of Orange in Greenwich Wayne crossed the Medway to become landlord of The Bridges public house in Horton, near Dartford, with his award-winning body-building wife Sarah.
+The hostelry became the long term home of the British Wrestlers Reunion, where hundreds of fans and wrestlers came together each year to celebrated British wrestling at its best.

 Wayne Bridges died 8th March, 2020